 A fall from a ladder or a homeowner who sues over property damage could bankrupt your small roofing company.
 Shield your business with roofing insurance that covers medical bills, legal fees, and more.

-These insurance policies provide coverage for the most common commercial and residential roofing risks.
+These policies cover common commercial and residential roofing risks.

-Workers’ comp insurance is required in almost every state for roofing businesses that have employees.
-It can cover medical bills for work-related injuries.
+This insurance policy is required in almost every state for roofing businesses that have employees.
+It can cover medical costs for work-related injuries.

 This policy covers third-party injuries and property damage caused by roofing company vehicles, as well as repairs to vehicles damaged by weather or vandalism.

 This insurance for roofers helps pay for repair or replacement of shingle cutters, roofing knives, and other tools if they are lost, stolen, or damaged.